krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 The commonly used terminology of binary trees is shown in Figure 7-2.

-- <u>Root node</u>: The node at the top level of the binary tree, which has no parent node.
+- <u>Root node</u>: The node at the top level of a binary tree, which does not have a parent node.
-- <u>Leaf node</u>: A node with no children, both of its pointers point to `None`.
+- <u>Leaf node</u>: A node that does not have any child nodes, with both of its pointers pointing to `None`.
-- <u>Edge</u>: The line segment connecting two nodes, i.e., node reference (pointer).
+- <u>Edge</u>: A line segment that connects two nodes, representing a reference (pointer) between the nodes.
-- The <u>level</u> of a node: Incrementing from top to bottom, with the root node's level being 1.
+- The <u>level</u> of a node: It increases from top to bottom, with the root node being at level 1.
-- The <u>degree</u> of a node: The number of children a node has.
+- The <u>degree</u> of a node: The number of child nodes that a node has.
 In a binary tree, the degree can be 0, 1, or 2.
-- The <u>height</u> of a binary tree: The number of edges passed from the root node to the farthest leaf node.
+- The <u>height</u> of a binary tree: The number of edges from the root node to the farthest leaf node.
-- The <u>depth</u> of a node: The number of edges passed from the root node to the node.
+- The <u>depth</u> of a node: The number of edges from the root node to the node.
 - The <u>height</u> of a node: The number of edges from the farthest leaf node to the node.

 ![Common Terminology of Binary Trees](binary_tree.assets/binary_tree_terminology.png){ class="animation-figure" }